stephensmitchell-forks/occt/dox/user_guides/modeling_algos/modeling_algos.md

 * Edge
 * Face

-Some algorithms are also support the history for Solids.
+Some algorithms also support the history for Solids.

 The history information consists of the following information:
 * Information about Deleted shapes;